Compare and RecycleSanta hat

 It Has Malfunctioning Hardware Beyond Repair

-Contact with any liquid might render your phone unusable and might cause malfunctioning buttons, microphone or irreversable screen damage.
-In this case, we would highly recommend upgrading to a new phone or buying a refurbished phone.
+Contact with any liquid might render your phone unusable and might cause malfunctioning buttons, microphone, or irreversible screen damage.
+In this case, we highly recommend upgrading to a new phone or buying a refurbished phone.

 When it's time to upgrade your phone, it's definitely crucial to find a balance between tech advancements, personal needs, and environmental responsibility.
-By making informed decisions and prioritising longevity over upgrades based on the latest products, you can ensure that you save money but also make the most of your device before you decide to recycle your phone.
+By making informed decisions and prioritising longevity over upgrades based on the latest products, you can ensure that you save money while also maximising the use of your device before deciding to recycle it.

-As you can imagine, there is an abundance of mobile phones to choose from.
-From the latest releases to the ever growing variety of refurbished phones, which by the way are as good as new, just cheaper and better for the environment.
+As you can imagine, there is an abundance of mobile phones to choose from, from the latest releases to the ever-growing variety of refurbished phones, which are as good as new, just cheaper and better for the environment.
 Phone upgrades in general are easy once you've decided to go ahead, but here are a few frequently asked questions and answers that will make it a breeze for you.

 Environmental Impact of Phone Upgrades

 The good news is that we can play a huge role in the reduction of e-waste and the mountain of problems that come with it.
-If we consciously try to reduce how frequently we upgrade our mobile phones and tech gadgets and extend the lifespan of them, we’ll be able to mitigate these environmental impacts.
+If we consciously try to reduce how frequently we upgrade our mobile phones and tech gadgets, we can extend their lifespan and mitigate the environmental impact that comes with upgrading.

 Upgrading to a Refurbished Phone

 For most people, the cost of a new phone is one of the main factors to consider and opting for a refurbished phone can significantly lighten the load on your bank account!
-Since refurbished devices are the ones that have been returned to the manufacturer or a company like Compare and Recycle, they are are sold at a much lower cost in comparison to a brand new phone, you can enjoy quality tech without breaking the bank.
+Since refurbished devices are the ones that have been returned to the manufacturer or a company like Compare and Recycle, tthey are sold at a fraction of the cost of a new smartphone, allowing you to enjoy quality tech without breaking the bank.
 Refurbished phones are thoroughly inspected, repaired if necessary, and then resold for a lower price.
 This makes them a great option for budget-conscious people who still want to enjoy the latest tech.

 Takeaway